The Information Complexity of Learning Tasks, their Structure and their Distance: Introduction

 \subsubsection{Related work}

-This work aims to build the theoretical foundations of transfer learning, an active area of research too vast to review here (see \cite{csurka2017domain} for a recent survey).
-More specifically, \cite{zamir2018taskonomy} computes pairwise distances between tasks by experimentally fine-tuning models for each pair, which does not scale, rather than using the characteristics of a task to {\em predict} whether such fine-tuning will succeed; \cite{achille2019task2vec} uses the Fisher Information Matrix as a linear embedding, and predicts fine-tuning performance in large scale tasks, providing empirical validation to our framework in \Cref{sec:information-in-the-weights}.
-The existence of tasks that are similar according to most distances, yet one cannot ``reach'' one from another, has been observed in \cite{achille2017critical} and motivates our exploration of the dynamics of learning in \Cref{sec:generalized-distance}.
+This work tackles the theoretical foundations of transfer learning, an active area of research too vast to review here (see \cite{csurka2017domain} for a recent survey).
+More specifically, \cite{zamir2018taskonomy} computes pairwise distances between tasks by explicitly fine-tuning models for each pair.
+This method does not scale to a large number of tasks and only provides pairwise distances.
+On the other hand, \cite{achille2019task2vec} uses the Fisher Information Matrix to construct a linear embedding that enables to {\em predict} the effect of fine-tuning without explicitly performing the computation.
+This provides empirical validation to our framework in \Cref{sec:information-in-the-weights}.
+The existence of tasks that are similar according to most distances, yet one cannot ``reach'' one from another, has been observed empirically in \cite{achille2017critical}.
+This observation motivates our exploration of the dynamics of learning in \Cref{sec:generalized-distance}.
 The notion of reachability in dynamical systems has been studied extensively for known models, whereas in our case the model changes as the training progresses.
-Numerical methods for reachability computation \cite{lygeros1999controllers} are restricted to low-dimensional spaces, whereas typical models in use have millions of parameters.
+Numerical methods for reachability computation \cite{lygeros1999controllers} are restricted to low-dimensional spaces, whereas typical models in use in the practice can have millions of parameters.
 Our work leverages classical results from Kolmogorov's complexity theory \cite{vereshchagin2004kolmogorov}, classical statistical inference, and information theory, and relates to recent theoretical frameworks for Deep Learning including the Information Bottleneck Principle \cite{tishby2000information}, with important differences that we outline throughout the paper.